Explore Sydney, Australia on our Blue Mountains Tour with Captain Cook Homebush Cruise.

 Includes all features of a Blue Mountains Tour with a guide who speaks Spanish or Italian.

-• Walk through koala enclosures and see koalas in trees and close-up.
+- Walk through koala enclosures and see koalas in trees and close-ups.

-• Lunches are available at Scenic World at own expense.
+- Lunches are available at Scenic World at their own expense.

 Top attractions in Sydney

 Here are some top attractions in Sydney you could visit and enjoy.
 There are, of course, dozens of attractions and landmarks in Sydney worth visiting and learning about the history of this amazing city.

 Opened in 1973, the Sydney Opera House stages more than 1,600 performances a year, ranging from from opera, ballet, dance to music and comedy shows, in its concert halls and...